 Larissa is just nervous because she’s being interrogated on such an important matter.

-The problem is that Julia cannot immediately spot the liar — because her perception of Noah’s and Larrisa’s nonverbal language tells her they are both lying.
+The problem is that Julia cannot immediately spot the liar because her perception of Noah’s and Larrisa’s nonverbal language tells her they are both lying.

 Top solutions for problems with nonverbal language

-Yes, observing nonverbal language can help you decide whether someone is lying, trying to conceal information, or in any way trying to mislead you.
+Observing nonverbal language can help you decide whether someone is lying, trying to conceal information or to mislead you.

-Emotional barriers to effective team communication
+Emotional barriers to effective team communication + solutions

-These key emotional barriers include anger, pride, and anxiety.
+These key emotional barriers include: